A student credit card is the best option for college students who want to build a credit history.

 When you miss a payment, your credit card issuer will charge a late fee to your account.
 After a few days, you’ll begin receiving phone calls reminding you to make the payment.
 If you catch up before your next due date comes, your credit is safe.
 However, if you don’t make the payment, the consequences become more severe.
 Your next required credit card payment will include the previously missed payment, the late fee, and the current month’s minimum payment.

 After your payment is 30 days past due, a notice goes on your credit report and your credit score may be impacted.
-After you are 60 days past due, your interest rate will increase to the penalty rate and your finance charges will increase.
+Your interest rate will also increase to the penalty rate and your finance charges will increase.
 Your credit card issuer may suspend your spending privileges.
 You’ll continue to be charged a late fee each month you’re late and your minimum payment to catch up will increase.

 If you’re having trouble making your credit card payments, contact your credit card issuer right away to work out a payment arrangement.
 Working with your creditor will save your account and your credit history.